apenlor/apenlor.github.io/_posts/2023-07-23-pactflow-on-premise-sso-configuration.md

 In this article, we will be talking about On-Premise PactFlow installations, and focusing on the PactFlow side configuration.
 The identity provider could be <a href="https://www.pingidentity.com/en.html">Ping</a>, <a href="https://www.okta.com/" target="_blank">Okta</a>, <a href="https://auth0.com/" target="_blank">Auth0</a>, or <a href="https://azure.microsoft.com/en-ca/products/active-directory/" target="_blank">Azure AD</a>.
 It does not matter for the content of this article.
 But just to satisfy your curiosity, I have been mainly working with <a href="https://www.pingidentity.com/en.html" target="_blank">Ping</a>.

-As it’s common in these articles, you can think of our role within the company as the PactFlow team.
+As it's common in these articles, you can think of our role within the company as the PactFlow team.
 We provide the platform that enables the development teams to use contract testing.

 ## Why is this interesting?